 The global indicator framework was developed to monitor the implementation of the Sustainable Development Goals.
 The Inter-agency and Expert Group on SDG Indicators (IAEG-SDGs) was created with a mandate to develop the global indicator framework.
-The IAEG-SDGs has called on governments and all stakeholders to make available sufficiently disaggregated information and data for evidence-based planning and policy formulation that would ensure that persons with disabilities' needs are taken into account.
+The IAEG-SDGs has called on governments and all stakeholders to make available sufficiently disaggregated information and data for evidence-based planning and policy formulation that would ensure that persons with disabilities' rights are taken into account.

 The global indicators were developed by Member States as well as statisticians working at the national level.
 These 231 indicators are designed to measure each target.
 Some targets have several indicators attached to them.
-The adoption of the global indicator framework meant that Member States agreed to integrate these indicators into their national statistical frameworks and will collect data and report the data back to global coordinating organizations.
-This agreement on global indicators is resulting in collection of data that is internationally comparable.
+The adoption of the global indicator framework meant that Member States agreed to integrate these indicators into their national statistical frameworks and will collect data and report the data back to global coordinating organisations.
+This agreement on global indicators aims to collect internationally comparable data.
 As a result, it is possible to measure progress and to ensure that no one is left behind at the global level.
 The IAEG-SDGs remains responsible for guiding global monitoring and data disaggregation.